Nawagiri/Simple-streaming-website/README.md

-# Site-Shibaflix
+#Shibaflix

-A simple site in HTML and CSS
+A simple site coding in 1 hour in html css